EvansWinner/awesome-line-editors/README.md

 It may seem strange,
 but many writers find that one of the biggest enemies to productivity is the tendency to stop when you're flowing and get distracted by editing what you've written.
+Premature optimization and all that.
 The common wisdom is to separate writing (drafting) and editing.

 One solution is to write long-hand.
 This works just until your hand gains strength and speed and you learn that it's easy to quickly scratch something out